Is a Trucking Company Liable for Hiring a Dangerous Truck Driver? Albuquerque Trucking Accident Lawyer

 You don’t need to be an Albuquerque trucking accident lawyer to know that large commercial trucks like 18 wheelers, semi tractor trailers, double trailers, big rigs, and other box trucks are very large and dangerous vehicles.
 This is true even when they are driven by an experienced truck driver.
 But when an inexperienced or a dangerous truck driver takes the wheel, it could result in catastrophic New Mexico trucking accidents causing serious personal injuries or wrongful death.
 When this occurs, it is not the victim’s fault.
 The trucking company is the party in the best position to avoid having inexperienced and dangerous truck drivers on the road, and will usually render the trucking company liable for your crash.

-Here at the Caruso Law Offices, P.C., our Albuquerque trucking accident lawyer knows that big rig crashes and 18 wheeler wrecks caused by dangerous truck drivers will usually result in liability to the trucking company.
+Here at the NM Truck Accident Attorneys, our Albuquerque trucking accident lawyer knows that big rig crashes and 18 wheeler wrecks caused by dangerous truck drivers will usually result in liability to the trucking company.
 This allows victims to obtain compensation for their damages, including for their injuries, pain and suffering, lost wages, lost earnings, medical bills, and other damages.
 Call to schedule a FREE consultation to learn what we can do for you.

 Liability of Trucking Companies That Put Dangerous Truck Drivers on the Road